aurangzaib/models/research/krones/notes.md

 	- Does this variation occur in real world?
 	- Does this variation help to reduce overfit i.e reduce network wrong attributes association with fallen and standing bottles?

-- Perform data augmentation to get orientation from 0 to 360 degrees with 15 degrees step-size
+- Perform data augmentation to get orientation from 0 to 360 degrees with 5 degrees step-size

 - Get images on **different backgrounds** to remove background bias:
 	- Different color of conveyor belt
-	- White background color
+	- Different background color without conveyor belt

 - Get dataset of combination of bottles to **remove size and color bias**:
 	- 0.5, 1.0, 1.5 and 2.0 litres bottles
 	- Dark (Coke) and transparent (water) bottles
 	- With and without labels
+	- Damaged labels

 - Augmentation with **Additive Gaussian Noise**

 - Fallen PET bottles images from Google:
 	- All bottles against the wall can be used as fallen bottles
 	- This will provide background unbiasing for fallen bottles
-	- This provide samples for Coke, Sprite, Nestle etc
 	- Metal Cans can be trained along with bottles
-- When we train on new dataset using checkpoints, it's important that the new dataset is balanced in classes and is not completely different from previous datasets